The Ocean

 Do you pay taxes on cruise ships?

-You do – that’s the next thing you’ll be charged on.
+You do, that’s the next thing you’ll be charged with.
 As well as paying a fee to local authorities for docking at a port of call, cruise lines also have to pay taxes to the local government.
-And as with port charges, the amount of tax varies greatly from place to place, and once again, these taxes are passed on to cruise passengers.

 How much are port charges and taxes?